SaaS SEO: Boost Your Software’s Online Visibility

 Begin the session by answering questions about the product or service.
 It can be as general or as particular as you want.
 Begin with general queries, such as “what sort of topics would our company like to be found for in search results?”

-Then, obtain insights from questions regarding the product’s unique features and functioning, as well as the software categories it belongs to.
-The answers you find during this session will allow you to gain a better understanding of the industries or niches you are targeting with your SaaS business.
+Then, obtain insights from questions regarding the product’s unique features and functioning and the software categories it belongs to.
+The answers you find during this session will allow you to better understand the industries or niches you are targeting with your SaaS business.

 Assume one of your focus keywords is “payroll management.”
 This allows for keyword research surrounding payroll management features and capabilities, such as “payroll automation,” by industry, such as “payroll management for hospitality companies,” or by type of management, such as “payslip generator” – not simply the search for the SaaS solution, “payroll management software.”

-This allows you to achieve good rankings on wide phrases by establishing authority on the issue using long-tail keywords that are less competitive than the top-level ones.
+This allows you to achieve good rankings on wide phrases by establishing authority on the issue using long-tail, less competitive keywords than the top-level ones.
 Keyword research means working out all of the target keywords you should be using, both long and short tail.

 Depending on the sector, it is usually a good idea to evaluate industry terminology or jargon to determine the search traffic associated with those specific keywords.
-This allows you to get a sense of the many keyword combinations you may be targeting.
+This allows you to understand the many keyword combinations you may be targeting.

 Finding Your Competition